mozerpol/learningRISC-V/implementation/my_implementation/README.md

 - [ ] I2C,
 - [ ] UART.
 3. Others
-- [ ] Add 8-bit timer,
+- [ ] add 8-bit timer,
-- [ ] Add cache,
+- [ ] add cache,
-- [ ] Setup and run Dhrystone,
+- [ ] setup and run Dhrystone,
-- [ ] Add script for Vivado and GHDL,
+- [ ] add script for Vivado and GHDL,
-- [x] Change name to single-stage and move part of readme there,
+- [x] change name to single-stage and move part of readme there,
-- [ ] Describe timing constraints,
+- [ ] describe timing constraints,
-- [ ] Add some helpful articles,
+- [ ] add some helpful articles,
-- [ ] Add gif (or maybe link to youtube) how to step by step run project in quartus,
+- [ ] add gif (or maybe link to youtube) how to step by step run project in quartus,
 - [x] change vhdl to vhdl,
 - [x] change script to simulation_script,